 The college website (spcollege.edu) is the best source of information in the event of an emergency.
 It's possible for something like a hurricane to disrupt classes on campus; if this happens there are plans on how to help you continue your education.
-You should be comfortable using MyCourses as the learning management system will be key in communicating with faculty about course materials and assignments.
-Make sure you complete the Introduction to MyCourses so that you are familiar with sending and receiving emails, participating in discussion posts, navigating through course materials, and submitting assignments.
-It is important to be able to use MyCourses for learning activities if your campus is closed.
+You should be comfortable using the Learning Management System (LMS), as it will be key in communicating with faculty about course materials and assignments.
+Make sure you are familiar with sending and receiving emails, participating in discussion posts, navigating through course materials, and submitting assignments in the LMS.
+It is important to be able to use the LMS for learning activities if your campus is closed.